iDecisive/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+We learned express routing and express middleware this week.

 - [ ] Describe Middleware?

+Middleware is a list of functions added by the user or outside libraries that are called in order when an HTTP method is fired.

 - [ ] Describe a Resource?

+A resource is data the server has access to.
+For example, in one of our projects this week we had a resource that was a list of hobbits.

 - [ ] What can the API return to help clients know if a request was successful?

+Status code 200 or 201 could be used depending on the exact HTTP method.

 - [ ] How can we partition our application into sub-applications?

+Using Express routing allows us to break up our backend application into  smaller pieces.

 ## Minimum Viable Product